SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

    <br>![](../ex3/images/ex162-32-6.png)
    <br>
-## Step 2 - Configure the IFlow with your user settings
+## Step 2 - Configure the Integration Flow with your user settings
-Now that the IFlow has been copied, we will configure it with certain externalized parameters in the next few steps.
+Now that the integration flow has been copied, we will configure it with certain externalized parameters in the next few steps.

 1. Make sure you are in the target package (TechEd 2025 IN162-`0**`).
 Go to the 'Artifact' tab.
-Select the '**Sales Order Event to Hana Vector DB for AI Grounding**' IFlow, click on the '...'
+Select the '**Sales Order Event to Hana Vector DB for AI Grounding**' Integration Flow, click on the '...'
 Action menu button, and click 'Configure'.
 > [!NOTE]
 > Replace the `0**` with your assigned user identifier.